snehalbhosale930/Basic-Codes-/README.md

 7.Added ReverseArray10Number file there is reverse the 10 entered no. in an array.

 8.Added ReverseNumber file there number gets reversed in it.

+9.Added Notification file there is code for sending SMS, Emails .